-- Teachers offer help before and after school as needed through scheduled office hours.
-This information can be found on each teacher's website. - Parents may communicate with the teacher to determine when extra help is offered as well as other ways that the student may need assistance with material studied. - The media center will be open before school and after school for students who need access to a computer - Tutors are available through various honor societies in the school to be coordinated with the student's counselor.
+Teachers offer help before and after school as needed through scheduled office hours and

+- P.A.C.K Time sessions.
+This information can be found on each teacher's website. - Parents may communicate with the teacher to determine when extra help is offered as well as other ways that the student may need assistance with material studied. - Tutors are available through various honor societies in the school to be coordinated with the student's counselor.